 Lastly, if you or any member of your household was incarcerated (in prison) for any portion of the tax year, you can apply for an exemption from the individual mandate penalty.
 The application asks for the time frame of the incarceration(s) and the names of the prison facilities.

-For lots more information about tax exemptions and facts about the Affordable Care Act, check out the related HowStuffWorks links on the next page.
+For lots more information about tax exemptions and facts about the Affordable Care Act, check out the related HowStuffWorks links below.

 Author's Note: Understanding the Health Care Exemption Form